-Dental implants provide a great deal of benefits for patients with missing teeth.
+Dental implants provide many benefits for patients with missing teeth.
 While traditional dentures still have their place in dentistry as an affordable restoration option, dental implants solve many complications associated with missing teeth that dentures can’t.
 Dental implants enhance the appeal of patients’ teeth while also improving health and function for natural-looking, beautiful smiles.

 What are Dental Implants?